DagmarTimmreck/Expresso/README.md

 ### Steps for the task
 - set up database with migration.js, move database related stuff to db folder
+- set up routers

+### unclear
+- Why does string interpolation work only sometimes with the sql statements?

 ## Project Overview